moov-io/ach-test-harness/README.md

   individualName: <string> # Compare the IndividualName on EntryDetail records
   routingNumber: <string>  # Exact match of ABA routing number (RDFIIdentification and CheckDigit)
   traceNumber: <string>    # Exact match of TraceNumber
-  type: <string>       # credit, debit or empty string to skip the type match
+  entryType: <string>      # Check TransactionCode of entry if it's credit or debit.
+Accepted values: credit, debit or empty to skip the type match
 action:
   # Copy the EntryDetail to another directory
   copy: